frankieali/open-legend-compendium/armor/README.md

-    "Defense Bonus": {int} - The bonus to your guard defense "Speed Penalty": {int} - The reduction in speed due to the armor's bulk or weight "Properties": {string} - Properties this armor posesses "Special": {string} - Special and/or unique properties of this item "data-special": {Array.<Object>: [optional]} - List of special properties that an Extrodinary or Legendary piece of equipment may possess
+    "Defense Bonus": {int} - The bonus to your guard defense "Speed Penalty": {int} - The reduction in speed due to the armor's bulk or weight "Properties": {string} - Properties this armor posesses "Special": {string} - Special and/or unique properties of this item (without description) "data-special": {string } | Array.<Object>} - Special properties that an Extrodinary or Legendary piece of equipment may possess and it's description
     "Similar": {string} - Items that have very similar stats but designed for a different time period, genre or environment.
 Re-skined versions
   }
 }